Last Updated: October 10, 2014

 (seasonally-adjusted, month-over-month and year-over-year)

-In Halifax November 2013 (3 month moving average, unadjusted):
+In Halifax September 2014 (3 month moving average, seasonally adjusted):

 (seasonally-adjusted, month-over-month and year-over-year)